jtlapp/jvm-vs-jsr/README.md

 **CURRENTLY UNDER DEVELOPMENT**

+## Purpose

+To acquire a definitive understanding of how the throughput of I/O-bound work on Java virtual threads compares with Java kernel threads, Java reactive frameworks, and JavaScript runtime platforms (e.g. Node.js).

 ## Introduction

 When Node.js first came out, people were astonished that it could provide better throughput than